 Due to their environment, caribou hunting is an experience like no other.
 The tundra is cold, vast and majestic, and creates a hunting adventure you'll remember for the rest of your life.
 The animals, sometimes called reindeer when they're domesticated, are absolutely massive, as bulls typically weigh about 400 pounds.

 Boar hunting isn't for the weak of heart.
 These game animals are large, powerful and have tusks that can do serious damage.
 They don't go down easily, so make sure your first shot is a kill shot, or you may find yourself scrambling for cover.

 Often hunted with dogs, there are plenty of places in North America where the wild boar population is out of control and no limit is set on the harvest.
 Native hunting goes on a wild twist when you're after wild boar.

 3. Rocky Mountain Elk

 Rock mountain elk hunting is one of the ultimate North American hunting experiences.
-They live in forest and mountainous areas, and there is not one place to elk hunt that doesn’t provide gorgeous scenery.
+They live in the most beautiful, mountainous areas, and there isn't one place to elk hunt that doesn't provide gorgeous scenery.
 One of the largest game animals on the continent, they can weigh up to 700 pounds.

 6. Grizzly Bear